 Van Life in El Cuyo Mexico

-Camping in your van in El Cuyo Mexico is easy.
+Camping in your van in El Cuyo, Mexico is easy.
 Whether you choose to be away from it all on your own little beach or right in the thick of things in the town, there is something for everyone.

 For those wanting to get away, there is an abandoned development with a few standing palapas west of town that is perfect for overlanding.
 A few locals come throughout the day and the police stop by occasionally, but otherwise, you will most likely have the place to yourself.
 No 4WD is necessary, but the road to get there is very narrow.
 You can find the spot on iOverlander here.

 If you are more interested in staying in the city to enjoy the laid-back vibe, head out east along the beach from the main town square.
-Along this road there are several dead end streets with beach access where you can park comfortably for a night or two.
+Along this road, there are several dead-end streets with beach access where you can park comfortably for a night or two.

-Hotel Accommodation in El Cuyo Mexico
+Hotels in El Cuyo Mexico

 - Address: 97707 El Cuyo, Yucatan, Mexico